Lewis Cass High School

 Lewis Cass High School is a high school located in Walton, Indiana, United States.
 It is a part of Lewis Cass Schools.
 It was formerly named Lewis Cass Jr./Sr. High School before a reorganization of Thompson Elementary, Galveston Elementary, and the middle school resulted in all schools in the corporation bearing the Lewis Cass name.

 Athletics

-Lewis Cass athletic teams compete in the Hoosier Athletic Conference, following the disbanding of the Mid-Indiana Conference in 2015.
+Lewis Cass athletic teams currently compete in the Hoosier Athletic Conference, following the disbanding of the Mid-Indiana Conference in 2015, and will compete in the Three Rivers Conference starting with the 2023–2024 school year.

+The 2002–2003 Kings boys basketball team finished the season with a 26–0 record to become the 8th team in state history to have an undefeated season.

+The Kings have won 3 IHSAA state championships.